Silicon Valley Bank failure could wipe out 'a whole generation of startups'

 Tan, with Y Combinator, which helped launch startups including Airbnb, Reddit and Instacart, said the biggest threat right now is not to the Rokus of the world, but rather to the scrappy startups that were already fighting to stay alive amid a challenging fundraising environment.

-Founders have been texting him nonstop since Silicon Valley Bank failed with a sense of dread and fear — and increasingly confronting what could be the end of their companies.
+Startup leaders have been reaching out to him nonstop since Silicon Valley Bank failed with a sense of dread and fear — and increasingly confronting what could be inevitable layoffs, or even the end of their companies.

 "Founders are texting me now and saying they don't know how to make payroll next week.
 Will they have to take out personal loans to keep the business running?
 Do they have to furlough workers?"
 Tan said.
 "This can be an existential risk to competition and innovation in the American economy for the next decade."